emincanozcan/laravel-tracker/README.md

 By default, it tracks `created`, `updated`, `deleted` events.

-To update this list of events that will be listened, create a `$trackEvents` property like below:
+To customize the list of events that Laravel Tracker will listen to, you can create a `$trackEvents` property in the model:

 ```php
 use Emincan\Tracker\Trackable;